mahmudurmahid/individual-full-stack-project/README.md

 ## **Feature Showcase**

-Below are screenshots showcasing MusicMatch features across different devices:

 ### **Header/Navigation & Footer**

 #### **Header & Navigation**

 - The navigation bar allows all users to move around the site easily.
+- When logged in, customers will see exclusive functions for them, namely viewing all upcoming events and my bookings, whereas event holders will see my events and create an event
-- Registered users will see a "Profile" icon, which is hidden from unregistered users.
+- Registered users will see a "Logout" feature, which is hidden from unregistered users.
-- Tooltips appear on hover to explain the navigation icons.

 #### **Footer**

-- The footer includes links to MusicMatch’s social media accounts (to be added in future development).
+- The footer includes a simple copyright message to provide the site legitimacy.
-- Tooltips assist users who may be unfamiliar with the icons.

 ---

 ### **Home Page**

-- **Unregistered Users**: A "Sign Up" button is prominently displayed in the hero section, inviting new users to join the community.
+- **Unregistered Users**: A "Register" button is prominently displayed in the navbar section, inviting new users to join the community.
+They are also sent to register links when they click on any buttons in the hero and features sections.
-- **Registered Users**: A "Book Today!" button replaces the "Sign Up" button, leading users to the booking page.
+- **Registered Users**: A "Logout" in the navbar replaces the login and the register function is replaced with their respective event holder or customer functions.

 ---

 ### **Registration/Sign-Up**

-- Users must enter their username, email, and password.
+- Users must enter their username, email, first name, last name, their role, and password.
-- Feedback messages ensure form completeness before submission.
-- A "Forgot Password" feature is included but not fully implemented in the current version.
+- Users will be sent to their respective customer or event holder homepages after login.

 ---

 ### **Profile**

+- **Registered Users**:
-- **Registered Users**: Profiles are created upon registration and can be personalized with a display name, profile picture, and bio.
+- In future iterations, profiles created upon registration and can be personalized with a display name, profile picture, and bio.
-- In future iterations, profiles will be shareable with other users and include advanced features such as direct messaging.

 ---

 ### **Events**

-- **Unregistered Users**: Can view events but cannot book tickets.
+- **Unregistered Users**: Cannot view upcoming events, book tickets, create events, or see what events they have created
 - **Registered Users**: Have full access to book events and manage their bookings.
 - Event Holders can create, update, and delete events.